-- Quality of the proposed integrated modular chemical process intensification technical approach; - The proposed technical focus areas are well-defined and have welldefined, aggressive quantitative technical objectives; - The Applicant's understanding of the current state-of-the-art in the field of modular chemical process intensification, including key opportunities and challenges; - Extent to which the Applicant has described how the proposed technical work will overcome the challenges identified; - The estimated energy and competitiveness impact that the proposed Institute would have on clean energy and energy efficient manufacturing; - Quality of the approach presented in the technical education and workforce development plan summary; - Quality of the approach to strengthen U.S. manufacturing competitiveness while engaging a broad range of stakeholders with both horizontal and vertical reach across and within supply chains.
+- Quality of the proposed REMADE technical approach; - The proposed technical focus areas are well-defined and have welldefined, aggressive quantitative technical objectives; - The Applicant's understanding of the current state-of-the-art in the field, including key opportunities and challenges; - Extent to which the Applicant has described how the proposed technical work will overcome the challenges identified; - The estimated energy and competitiveness impact that the proposed Institute would have on clean energy and energy efficient manufacturing; - Quality of the approach presented in the technical education and workforce development plan summary; and - Quality of the approach to strengthen U.S. manufacturing competitiveness while engaging a broad range of stakeholders with both horizontal and vertical reach across and within supply chains.